Maximally recoverable codes with locality and availability: Introduction

 As was the case for classical MR-LRCs, since their correction capabilities are given by the locality constraints, our focus in this work will be to provide explicit constructions of MR-LRCs with availability that attain the smallest possible finite-field sizes.

 Our contributions are as follows.
-In Section \ref{sec problem description}, we describe the local erasure-correction setting that we consider in this work and identify all the globally correctable erasure patterns (given the locality constraints).
-In this way, we are able to define MR-LRCs with availability as explained above.
+In Section \ref{sec problem description}, we describe the local erasure-correction setting and the LRCs that we consider in this work.
+We define MR-LRCs with availability as those that can globally correct any erasure pattern correctable by some LRC with availability for the same parameter values.
+We then identify a large family of global erasure patterns that such MR-LRCs with availability can correct, and we prove that they are all such erasure patterns when $ t=1 $.
 We conclude the section with Table \ref{table comparisons}, which summarizes the field sizes of the explicit constructions and the lower field size bound that we will obtain in the following sections.
-In Section \ref{sec const generator}, we provide a first explicit construction using generator matrices of Maximum Sum-Rank Distance (MSRD) codes (we revisit MSRD codes in the Appendix).
-In Sections \ref{sec const parity-check} and \ref{sec const parity-check second}, we provide two explicit constructions based on parity-check matrices of MSRD codes.
-As one can see in Table \ref{table comparisons}, each of these constructions attains a strictly smaller field size than the other two in some parameter regime (since the dominant term in the exponent depends on a different parameter).
+In Section \ref{appendix}, we revisit Maximum Sum-Rank Distance (MSRD) codes, which will be used for our constructions of MR-LRCs with availability.
+In the following three sections, we provide three constructions of LRCs with availability that can correct the previously identified erasure patterns, which in particular means they are MR-LRCs with availability in the case $ t=1 $.
+In Section \ref{sec const generator}, we provide a first explicit construction using generator matrices of MSRD codes.
+When $ t=1 $ and the MSRD code is a linearized Reed--Solomon code \cite{linearizedRS}, this construction coincides with \cite[Const.
+B]{cai-disjoint}.
+However, the maximal recovery property of such codes was not proven in \cite{cai-disjoint}.
+In Sections \ref{sec const parity-check} and \ref{sec const parity-check second}, we provide two new explicit constructions based on parity-check matrices of MSRD codes.
+As one can see in Table \ref{table comparisons}, each of these constructions attains a strictly smaller field size than the other two in some parameter regime (since the dominant term in the exponent depends on a different parameter), both when $ t=1 $ and when $ t>1 $.
+For realistic parameter regimes, Constructions \ref{construction 2} and \ref{construction 3} have smaller field sizes than Construction \ref{construction 1}.
 Finally, in Section \ref{sec lower bound}, we extend the lower bound on the field size of MR-LRCs from \cite{gopi} to our general setting.